RedisGrafana/grafana-redis-explorer/README.md

 - **Grafana 8.0+** is required for Redis Explorer 2.X.
 - **Grafana 7.1+** is required for Redis Explorer 1.X.

-### Does this Application require anything special configured on the Redis Enterprise?
+### Does Redis Explorer require anything special configured on the Redis Enterprise?

-The Application can connect to any Redis Enterprise software cluster version 5.4 and later.
+The Redis Explorer can connect to any Redis Enterprise software cluster version 5.4 and later.
 No unique configuration is required.

 ## Getting Started